Understanding Bloating: How the GI Map Test Can Help

 Hidden Stomach Infections: Helicobacter pylori

 One of the most common findings on stool testing is Helicobacter pylori (H. pylori).
+This bacterium colonises the stomach lining and is known to disrupt normal digestive function.

-How H. pylori spreads
+How H. pylori Spreads

-Transmission can occur through several routes including
+Transmission can occur through several routes, including:

-faecal contamination of food
+Faecal contamination of food.

-sharing food or drinks
+Sharing food or drinks.

-close contact with family members or partners who are infected
+Close contact with family members or partners who are infected.

 The mouth can also act as a reservoir for the bacteria, which is why reinfection within families is common.

-How H. pylori affects digestion
+How H. pylori Affects Digestion

 H. pylori produces an enzyme called urease, which alters stomach acidity.
 This allows the bacteria to survive in the stomach but also disrupts normal digestive processes.
+Reduced stomach acid can lead to:

-reduced pancreatic enzyme signalling
+Reduced pancreatic enzyme signalling.

-increased susceptibility to bacterial overgrowth further down the digestive tract
+Increased susceptibility to bacterial overgrowth further down the digestive tract.

-Over time this may contribute to deficiencies in nutrients such as vitamin B12 and iron, which rely on adequate stomach acid for absorption.
+Over time, this may contribute to deficiencies in nutrients such as vitamin B12 and iron, which rely on adequate stomach acid for absorption.

 Symptoms of Helicobacter pylori